MicrosoftDocs/visualstudio-docs/docs/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md

 ---
 # Code generation, compilation, and naming conventions in Microsoft Fakes

-This article discusses options and issues in Fakes code generation and compilation, and describes the naming conventions for Fakes generated types, members, and parameters.
+This article discusses options and issues in Fakes code generation and compilation, and describes the naming conventions for Fakes-generated types, members, and parameters.

 **Requirements**